ncsu-geoforall-lab/open-science-course/posts/posts_summer_2019.rst

 Welcome to the Tools for Open Geospatial Science course which will uncover the world of reproducible science.

-In this course, we will use two Moodle for communication and assignment submissions and feedback.
-Furthermore, the following website contains or links all the learning resources for the course:
+In this course, we will use Moodle for communication, assignment submissions, and feedback.
+Furthermore, we will use the following website which contains or links all the learning resources for the
+course:

 https://ncsu-geoforall-lab.github.io/open-science-course/